Alfalfa sprout recall tied to salmonella outbreak expanded | KRDO

 Alfalfa sprout recall tied to salmonella outbreak expanded

 OMAHA, Neb.
-(AP) — A Nebraska company on Friday expanded a recall of alfalfa sprouts after 15 cases of salmonella were linked to the food.
+(AP) — A Nebraska company on Friday expanded a recall of alfalfa sprouts after more than a dozen cases of salmonella were linked to the food.

 The recalled sprouts have best-by dates between Dec.
 10, 2022, and Jan.
 7, 2023.